MGunturG/pynime/README.md

 - ~~Play on player like mpv or vlc~~ (I think this function not needed)
 - Get top current airing anime (Working on it)

-I didn't make this to be able to search by genre, know the popular anime (all time/top ranked anime), and so on.
-The main purpose of this script is **I want to watch anime on the video player I installed on my computer**, that's all.

-I just wanted to make it as simple as possible.
-If you want anime recommendations, visit anilis, myanimelist, or Reddit (r/AnimeSuggest and others).

-The project is still a work in progress, not finished yet.
+The project is a work in progress, not finished yet.
 But, the code works well, feel free to take part of the code.

 ### Getting Started
 #### Pre-Requisites
 * #### Get Auth and Gogoanime token
     * Go visit GoGoAnime
-    * Make an account (please use temp mail)
+    * Create an account (please use temp mail)
     * Do a verification stuff until you can login
     * After login, open Web Developer Tools (CTRL + SHIFT +I)
     * Go to Storage Inspector